-Providers of education in later life in Slovenia and their goals addressing (age, style of life, level of education).
+There are several providers of education in later life in Slovenia.
+The contents of their interventions differ and most of the time also the target group of older people they are addressing (age, style of life, level of education).
 Consequently, also the goals these providers pursuit are different.
 Thus for instance